January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 By attending this program, participants will be able to:

-• Effectively communicate with their stakeholders;
+• Communicate more effectively with their stakeholders;

-• Identify steps to effectively problem solve issues;
+• Identify steps to problem solve issues;

 • Identify ways to delegate to their organization’s membership;